-Professor Narita is recruiting one Fellow to work on the following projects:
+Professor Narita is recruiting one Fellow to work with him and his co-authors on the following projects:

 This observation motivates me to work on “data mechanism design,” with applications to public policy and business.
 By “data mechanisms,” I mean data-generating decision/allocation systems that impact individuals’ welfare and incentives.

 I am seeking a full-time research assistant to help in related on-going projects.
 Below are a few examples:

 Project 1: Algorithm is Experiment: Machine Learning, Market Design, and Policy Eligibility Rules